BxCppDev/Bayeux/README.rst

 Please study the file ``LICENSE.txt`` for the distribution terms and conditions of use of Bayeux.

-Bayeux contains some code extracted from the Kitware System Library (OSI-approved BSD License), the BinReloc library (Do What The Fuck You Want To Public License, Version 2) and the eos portable archive library (Boost Software License).
+Bayeux contains some code extracted from the *Kitware System* library (OSI-approved BSD License), the *BinReloc* library (Do What The Fuck You Want To Public License, Version 2) and the *EOS portable archive* library (Boost Software License).

 Getting Help